riptl/solana-snapshot-etl/README.md

   <sub>Built with 🦀 at <em>REDACTED</em></sub>
 </div>

+**`solana-snapshot-etl` efficiently extracts all accounts in a snapshot** to load them into an external system.

 ## Motivation

 Solana nodes periodically backup their account database into a `.tar.zst` "snapshot" stream.